Siphon880gh/boilerplate-agile-ai-saas/Readme.md

 #### Brand Combo Switching in Lieu of Whitelabeling

 Because we now are making a full frontend app, you may want to offer different combinations of colors, fonts, button styles, etc to the team.
 Therefore, we created a whitelabeling system that allows switching style assets and settings depending on the "company", but for the purposes of snapshot 2 where your app is not online yet, it's experimenting with different color combinations.
 Looking at `assets--whitelabeler/` you'll see there are different sets of css files for default and partner1.
-At each demo, which we can call module this point onwards, the code refers to a brand-loader.php to determine whether to load the default or partner1.
+At each demo, aka module, the code refers to a brand-loader.php to determine whether to load the default or partner1.
 And at index.php which frames the entire app, you see in the code a brand-loader.php as well because there are visual elements on the rest of the app around the iframe.
 That index.php ALSO has code referencing brand-loader-by-url.php which looks for a ?co=default or ?co=partner1 in the url to override which brand colors to load in (say you send a custom url to a stakeholder to see how certain color combinations look).
 There are js and php files whihc are simply variables to the name of the company, colors, logo paths, etc that are needed to complete the styling.

 ### Breadcrumb steps